 TIGER Long-Term Outcome and Criteria Park Lane/Vickery Meadow Complete Streets Summary At a Glance Page State of Good Repair Safety countermeasures and the addition of non-motorized modes of travel will improve mobility and access to transit, thus maximizing the advantage of existing transit services in the area.
 The project will repair and focus on ADA compliance.
-13 Economic Competitiveness Mobility Benefit of \$17.6 million (discounted at 7%) and \$29.4 million (discounted at 3%).
-Economic Development Benefit of \$16.2 million (discounted at 7%) and \$26.8 million (discounted at 3%).
+14 Economic Competitiveness Economic Development Benefit of \$18.4 million (discounted at 7%) and \$30.5 million (discounted at 3%).
 Construction jobs for workers in economically disadvantaged areas where 30% of the households within the project area are currently below the federal poverty line.
-Long term economic benefit of \$17.4 million (discounted at 7%) and \$28.9 million (discounted at 3%).
-Between \$0.9 (discounted at 7%) and \$1.5 (discounted at 3%) of added economic benefits for every \$1.00 of TIGER investment.
-13 Quality of Life Improved safety for transit dependent residents.
+Total estimated economic impact of \$46.8 million.
+The added economic benefit for every \$1.00 of project investment is \$0.89 (discounted at 7%) and \$1.48 (discounted at 3%).
+14 Quality of Life Improved safety for transit dependent residents.
 Improved first mile/last mile access to the DART rail station.
 Reduced transportation costs for lower income households through bicycle and pedestrian connections to transit stations.
 Road diets will calm traffic and reduce traffic noise.
-Fuel cost savings of \$1.3 million (discounted at 7%) and \$2.1 million (discounted at 3%).
-Health benefit of \$2.8 million (discounted at 7%) and \$4.6 million (discounted at 3%).
-15 Environmental Sustainability Reduces 5,700 tons of CO2 emissions between 2020 and 2040.
-Reduces fuel use between 2020 and 2040 by 1 million gallons.
-Overall value of air quality benefits is \$329,000 (discounted at 3%).
-16 Safety Implement FHWA Proven Safety Countermeasures.
+Quality of life benefits totaling \$20.6 million (discounted at 7%) and \$34.4 million (discounted at 3%) include health, mobility, and reduced auto use.
+16 Environmental Sustainability Reduces 3,857 tons of CO2 emissions between 2021 and 2041.
+Reduces fuel use between 2021 and 2041 by 1.07 million gallons.
+Fuel cost savings of \$1.4 million (discounted at 7%) and \$2.3 million (discounted at 3%).
+Overall value of air quality benefits is \$127,580 (discounted at 7%) and \$216,755 (discounted at 3%).
+17 Safety Implement FHWA Proven Safety Countermeasures.
 Enhanced safe access to schools.
-Projects will provide a crash reduction benefit of \$2.3 million (discounted at 7%) and \$3.8 million (discounted at 3%) over a 20-year horizon.
-17 Innovation Improves non-motorized transportation and accessibility to transit facilities, including increased rail ridership.
+Crash reduction benefit (bicycle, pedestrian, and auto) of \$67.7 million (discounted at 7%) and \$112.3 million (discounted at 3%) over a 20-year horizon.
+18 Innovation Improves non-motorized transportation and accessibility to transit facilities, including increased rail ridership.
 Implement various FHWA Proven Safety Countermeasures, including road diets.
 Implements LED street lighting.
-19 Partnership Regional partnership with the MPO, a municipality, a county, area schools, a transportation authority, the Public Improvement District, and various local businesses.
-20 Benefit-Cost Analysis Net benefit of the overall project is \$82.8 million (discounted at 7%) / \$147.1 million (discounted at 3%).
-Overall Benefit/Cost ratio at 7% is 6.1 and at 3% is 9.0.
-21
+20 Partnership • Regional partnership with the MPO, a municipality, a county, area schools, a transportation authority, the Public Improvement District, and various local businesses.
+21 Benefit-Cost Analysis Net benefit of the overall project is \$77 million (discounted at 7%) / \$131.7 million (discounted at 3%).
+Overall Benefit/Cost ratio at 7% is 5.35 and at 3% is 7.74 22